 Once the statute of limitations has expired, it’s generally impossible to sue for damages.
-This is why you need to contact a Canton motorcycle accident lawyer as soon as possible after your crash.
+This is why you need to contact a motorcycle accident lawyer in Canton as soon as possible after your crash.

 Talk to a Cherokee County Motorcycle Accident Lawyer Now